paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-start-using-symbiota.md

 # Introduction
 ## What is Symbiota?
  <img style="float: left; margin: 0px 15px 0px 0px;" width="25%" src="/knowledge-hub/assets/images/symbiota_logo-lg.png" alt="Symbiota Logo" caption="Symbiota Logo">
 [Symbiota](https://github.com/Symbiota/Symbiota) is open source software guided by the [Darwin Core](http://dwc.tdwg.org/terms) data standard used to create data portals to help collections share and manage biodiversity data.
-While Symbiota has been widely used by biological collections to share preserved specimen data, it was recently enhanced to support the management and pubication of fossil specimen data (NSF Award #[2324690](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2324690)/[2525603](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2525603).
+While Symbiota has been widely used to share data from biological collections, support for the active management and publication of fossil specimen data is relatively new (NSF Awards #[2324690](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2324690)/[2525603](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2525603)).
 The most commonly used version of Symbiota and a number of Symbiota-based portals are maintained by the [Symbiota Support Hub](https://symbiota.org/about-us) (SSH).

 {: .notice--info }
 📃 Prospective data providers may wish to reference the complete directory of [Symbiota portals](https://symbiota.org/symbiota-portals).